Examples

 using GraphNeuralNetworks # GNN architecture

 Finally, various GPU backends can be used (see the Flux documentation for details).
-For instance, if one wishes to employ an NVIDIA GPU when running the following examples, simply the load the CUDA.jl
+For instance, to use an NVIDIA GPU in the following examples, simply load CUDA.jl

 using CUDA